Our vision

 The scientists in Grünenthal’s state-of-the-art laboratories in Aachen are passionate about exploring innovative treatment options that have the potential to meaningfully improve the lives of patients around the world.
 Every day, Grünenthal’s scientists use their deep expertise to reimagine the future of pain management.

-The Aachen site is our global centre of excellence for pharma packaging and the main supplier of products to our affiliates, Contract Manufacturing Business, and partner businesses in over 80 countries.
+The Aachen site is our global center of excellence for pharma packaging and the main supplier of products to our affiliates, Contract Manufacturing Business, and partner businesses in over 80 countries.

 Mitlödi, Switzerland

-Our Active Pharmaceutical Ingredient (API) site serves almost 20 countries and achieved record production volumes in 2023.
+Our Active Pharmaceutical Ingredient (API) plant serves almost 20 countries and achieved record production volumes in 2024.
 It produces one-third of all tramadol worldwide – with 30 years of experience.

 Origgio, Italy

-This site offers a broad range of bulk production, with around 2.5 billion tablets and 20 million packs per year.
+This site plays a vital role in manufacturing our key brands for global markets, including the US and Japan.
+It offers a broad range of bulk production, with around 2.2 billion tablets and 23 million packs per year.
 It also supplies external customers, particularly with biopharma services and nasal spray technologies.

 Quito, Ecuador